Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: Introduction

 \section{Introduction}

-Linear birth-death-immigration (BDI) processes provide useful building blocks for modeling population dynamics in ecology \citep{Nee2006BDlitReview}, molecular evolution \citep{TKF91}, and epidemiology \citep{GibsonRenshaw1998bd} among many other areas.
-Although \citet{Keiding1975BD} has extensively studied inference for fully observed continuous-time BDI processes, more often such processes are not observed completely, posing interesting computational problems for statisticians.
-Here, we use applied probability tools to develop new, efficient implementations of the expectation-maximization (EM) algorithm for fitting discretely observed BDI processes.
+Linear birth--death-immigration (BDI) processes provide useful building blocks for modeling population dynamics in ecology [\citet{Nee2006BDlitReview}], molecular evolution [\citet{TKF91}] and epidemiology [\citet{GibsonRenshaw1998bd}], among many other areas.
+Although \citet{Keiding1975BD} has extensively studied inference for fully observed continuous-time BDI processes, more often such processes are not observed completely, posing challenging computational problems for statisticians.
+Here, we use applied probability tools to develop a new, efficient implementation of the expectation--maximization (EM) algorithm for fitting discretely observed BDI processes.

+We are interested in situations where we observe multiple independent conti\-nuous-time BDI trajectories at fixed, possibly irregularly spaced, time points.
+Such observations, called panel data, often arise in medical applications, with independent BDI trajectories corresponding to some stochastic process recorded in different patients under study [\citet {Crespi2005}].
+The birth and death rates can then be modeled as functions of patient-specific covariates.
+This modeling framework is similar to the use of continuous-time Markov chains (CTMCs) in multi-state disease progression models with a finite number of states [\citet{Kalbfleisch1985}].
+Although established methods for fitting finite state CTMCs to panel data exist [\citet{Kalbfleisch1985,Lange1995gradientEM,Jackson2011}], less attention has been paid to infinite state-space processes, such as BDI models.

-We assume that we observe one or multiple independent BDI trajectories at fixed, possibly irregularly spaced, time points. \citet{Holmes2005EMindel} proposed an EM algorithm for such discretely observed BDI processes in the context of finding the most optimal alignment of multiple genomic sequences.
-Of course, the EM algorithm is not the only way to find maximum likelihood estimates (MLEs) of discretely observed BDI parameters, as demonstrated by \citet{TKF91}, who initially proposed the BDI model for the sequence alignment problem.
-However, \citet{Holmes2005EMindel} argues that the EM algorithm's simplicity and robustness make this method attractive for large-scale bioinformatics applications.
+Outside of medical applications, estimating parameters of discretely observed BDI models is considered in the molecular evolution and bioinformatics literature [\citet{TKF91,Holmes2005EMindel}].
+For example, \citet{Holmes2005EMindel} proposed an EM algorithm for discretely observed BDI processes in the context of finding the most optimal alignment of multiple genomic sequences.
+The author argues that the EM algorithm's simplicity and robustness make this method attractive for large-scale bioinformatics applications.
+Unfortunately, implementation of the EM algorithm by \citet{Holmes2005EMindel} is applicable only to a very restricted class of BDI processes.
+In this paper, we develop a more general EM algorithm that applies to a large class of BDI models and is not restricted to molecular evolution applications.